Kalecia24824/LocalRepo/Front-End/Projects/Web Dev/Beginner/README.md

 ### Easy: (Basic HTML)
 These projects are super easy to code.
 They are designed to how easy anyone can start coding.

-1. Recipe Page: A simple web page that displays a recipe
+- <strong>Recipe Page</strong>: A simple web page that displays a recipe

-2. Event Invitation: An event invitation for a party

-3. Contact Form: A simple form for contact
+- <strong>Contact Form</strong>: A simple form for contact

-4. Travel Guide: A guide for Italy with attractions, food and culture tips
+- <strong>Travel Guide</strong>: A guide for Italy with attractions, food and culture tips

-5. FAQ Page: A page of frequently asked questions about HTML
+<br> <br>

 ### Medium (HTML & CSS):
 The Medium projects will use CSS to display how powerful CSS can bring some color to HTML

-1. Restaurant Menu: A Restaurant Menu with appetizers, entrees and desserts
+- <strong>Restaurant Menu</strong>: A Restaurant Menu with appetizers, entrees and desserts

-2. Computer Sign-Up: An email sign-up form for a new computer release
+- <strong>Computer Sign-Up</strong>: An email sign-up form for a new computer release

-3. Product Landing Page: A landing page for shoes

-4. Photo Gallery: A gallery of flower photos
+- <strong>Photo Gallery</strong>: A gallery of flower photos

-5. Contact Form: A contact for a nighttime carnival
+<br> <br>

-### Hard (HTML, CSS & JavaScript):
+### Professional (HTML, CSS & JavaScript):
-The Hard projects have a mix of HTML, CSS and JS.
+The Professional projects have a mix of HTML, CSS and JS.
 This folder is designed to show the interactive actions of JavaScript.

-1. To-Do List: A to-do list where users can add, edit, update and delete tasks

-2. Simple Calculator: A calculator that can add, subtract, multiply and divide
+- <strong>Simple Calculator</strong>: A calculator that can add, subtract, multiply and divide

-3. Weather App: A weather app which uses an API to get accurate results
+- <strong>Weather App</strong>: A weather app which uses an API to get accurate results

-4. Quiz App: An app where users have to answer a quiz

-5. Interactive Story: An app where users can make decisions
+- <strong>Interactive Story</strong>: An app where users can make decisions